l2dy/SocksDroid/README.md

 ---
 If the server does not run `udpgw`, DNS lookups can also be processed in this app.

 It makes use of the TCP DNS feature of `pdnsd`.
-You just set a DNS server that supports TCP DNS in this app, and all DNS requests will be transformed into TCP queries.
+You just set a DNS server that supports TCP DNS in this app, and all DNS requests will be transformed into TCP queries *bypassing the proxy*.

 Routing
 ---